Kosančićev Venac: Modern period

 In 1867 Emilijan Josimović devised the regulation plan for Belgrade which also covered this area.
 Kosančićev Venac was projected as the beginning and one of three sections of the urban settlement which will connect Terazije and Kalemegdan.
 All three sections are called venac (in this case: round, cyclic street, literally it is Serbian for wreath) and in 1872 named after three knights and heroes of the Battle of Kosovo: Kosančićev Venac, after Ivan Kosančić, Toplički Venac, after Milan Toplica and Obilićev Venac, after Miloš Obilić.
 The plan included covering the street with the rough cobblestone (kaldrma).

 Industrialist Milan Vapa founded the first paper mill in Belgrade in 1905, at the corner of Vuka Karadžića Street and Topličin Venac.
 In 1907 he relocated it to Kalenića Guvno.
 The first children's theatre in Belgrade was established in Kosančićev Venac.
 Founded by Branislav Nušić and Mihailo Sretenović, it was named Little Theatre in Belgrade, and was located in the hall of the Old Seminary, which was adjacent to the Cathedral Church, below modern French embassy.
 The first performance was held on 6 September 1905 and the performers were children from the junior high school classes.
 In the winter of 1906 it was relocated to other venue, outside of the neighborhood, before being closed in 1907.
-At the beginning of the 20th century new Building of the Patriarchate on the location of the old Metropolitan seat was constructed so as the representative building of the French embassy.
+At the beginning of the 20th century new Palace of the Patriarchate on the location of the old Metropolitan seat was constructed so as the representative building of the French embassy.
 Modern building of the King Petar I Elementary School was built in 1907.
 City lights were introduced in that period and the tram grid expanded.
 Kaldrma was partially replaced with the granite cobblestone and later, is some parts of the neighborhood, with the asphalt concrete.
 In 1925, the National Library of Serbia relocated to Kosančićev Venac.

 During the World War II, Kosančičev venac was heavily damaged, mostly by the German bombing of Belgrade on 6 April 1941.
 Destroyed buildings include the National Library, Đumrukana, Hotel "Kragujevac" and the newly built construction of the King Alexander Bridge suspension bridge.

 Since the late 2010s, several new buildings in modernist style, completely deviating from the rest of the objects, both in height and style, have been built.
 Kosančićev Venac, with the neighboring Belgrade Fortress, Karađorđeva Street and the Sava dockage, makes the "most valuable and most representative image of Belgrade", but it has been "under the attack" of the aggressive urban construction.

 At the corner of Čubrina and Topličin Venac streets, a monument dedicated to architect Aleksandar Deroko was unveiled on 9 March 2022.
 Deroko, who lived nearby, is presented as holding a sketchbook.
 The two meters tall bronze figure is placed on the sidewalk level, and was sculptured by Zoran Kuzmanović.